edisonxiang/perf/docs/proposals/perf.md

 Different protocols are considered to test between KubeEdge Edge Part and devices.
 E.g. Bluetooth, MQTT, ZigBee, BACnet and Modbus and so on.
-Currenly Less than 20ms latency can be accepted in Edge IoT scenario.
+Currenly less than 20ms latency can be accepted in Edge IoT scenario.
 Two kinds of test cases can be adopted: emulators of different devices and actual devices.

 ### 4. Application Deployment from Cloud to Edge